Introducing Functional Interfaces: Stunning Symphony of Beautiful Code

 Here, the lambda expression prints a greeting message.

-here) and performing an action without returning any result.The lambda expression
+Consumeris a functional interface taking one parameter (Stringhere) and performing an action without returning any result.The lambda expression

-message -> System.out.println("Hello, " + message)
+message -> System.out.println("Hello, " + message)consumes a string (message) and prints a greeting message.

 Supplier Interface